sendtorrk/ptracker/README.md

 # Print Tracker

-A hybrid [mobile app](https://github.com/sendtorrk/ptracker/wiki) to track number of pages printed for each billing period.
+A hybrid [mobile app](https://github.com/sendtorrk/ptracker/wiki) to track number of pages printed during each billing period.

 Powered by: